 Thousands of Danes refused to turn their backs on their Jewish neighbors.
 Despite extreme risks, Danish compatriots – particularly clergy and fishermen – assisted the Melchior family in their escape.
 At the same time, we see scenes of death camps in Eastern Europe – images that haunt and remind us of the millions lost.

-“Voices in the Void” was selected for the 10th annual American Documentary and Animation Film Festival.
+“Voices in the Void” was selected for the 10th annual American Documentary and Animation Film Festival, which ran from March 26 through April 4, 2021.
 Teddy Grouya, the festival’s director, chose Voices in the Void as one of eight films he recommends to viewers.

 Pre-Genocide - Warnings and Readiness to Protect